contract dispute arbitration in East Amherst, New York 14051

 Arbitration Battle in East Amherst: The Harper Contract Dispute

-The Background: Harper Innovations, a tech startup specializing in eco-friendly manufacturing solutions, hired Logan Contracting to build an energy-efficient production plant on Transit Road.
+The Background: the claimant, a tech startup specializing in eco-friendly manufacturing solutions, hired Logan Contracting to build an energy-efficient production plant on Transit Road.
 The contract stipulated completion by September 15, 2023, at a fixed price of $325,000.
 Problems began in June when Logan requested multiple change orders, citing unforeseen soil conditions and supply chain issues, raising the project cost by an additional $45,000 — a sum Harper disputed.

 The Dispute: By August, Logan had completed only 65% of the work, missing critical deadlines.
 Harper claimed breach of contract and sought to recover $60,000 in damages for delays and extra expenses incurred.
 Logan countered that Harper's late approval of design modifications and withholding timely payments contributed to delays, seeking $30,000 in unpaid invoices.